MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

    ![Choose which components you want to activate or deactivate.](images/secure-surface-dock-ports-semm-4.png)

-   - Authenticated user refers to a Surface Device that has the appropriate certificates installed, as configured in the .MSI configuration package that you applied to target devices.
+   - Authenticated user refers to a Surface Device that has the appropriate certificates installed, as configured in the .msi configuration package that you applied to target devices.
 It applies to any user authenticated user who signs into the device.
    - Unauthenticated user refers to any other device.
    - Select **Reset** to create a special “Reset” package that will remove any previous configuration package that the dock had accepted.